TheDarkLightX/TauTranslator/README.md

 ## 🎯 Overview

 TauTranslatorOmega provides **TCE (Tau Controlled English)** - a natural language interface that translates to the formal Tau Language.
-The system includes multiple translation engines, comprehensive testing, and a production-ready web interface.
+The system includes multiple translation engines, comprehensive testing, and an alpha-ready web interface.

 ## 🔑 Key Features